david-fong/capswalk/README.md

 ### 🍏 I want to learn and push myself

 This is not a pure goal, but one that comes naturally from having one.
 That is- to achieve my goal of make my idea a reality, I need to learn things.
 First I need to learn _what I need to learn_ to achieve my goal, and read up on the available choices in order to make a basic, educated decision on what technologies to pursue learning, and then I need to actually learn them.
-First it was Python, and then it was HTML, Javascript, and CSS, and now, it's NodeJS, expressJS, SocketIO, VSCode, eslint, and Typescript.
+First it was Python, and then it was HTML, Javascript, and CSS, and now, it's NodeJS, expressJS, SocketIO, VSCode, Typescript, esLint, and WebPack.

 One of the plus sides of pushing myself in this way is that historically, it has always come in handy later in school assignments where I would otherwise be learning these things from scratch.
 The nicest thing about having a pure goal by far is that it takes a lot of the drag out of learning.
 One thing I feel a little tired of in my experience with school is how the technical material often seems to creep into the spotlight in the place of pure goals and practical applications.
 It's refreshing to start with a goal at the forefront of my mind.